isomerpages/mol-services/_government-services/get-digitally-ready/00-overview.md

 ### [Learn Digital Skills](/government-services/get-digitally-ready/learn-skills/)

+Find out more about government initiatives on digital readiness<a href="https://www.mci.gov.sg/en/portfolios/digital-readiness/get-digitally-ready" target="_blank">here</a>.

-You can also find out more <a href="https://www.mci.gov.sg/en/portfolios/digital-readiness/get-digitally-ready" target="_blank">here</a> or download this <a href="https://www.mci.gov.sg/-/media/mcicorp/doc/digital-readiness/mci-digital-readiness-bookletfa060518-9-jan-2019.ashx" target="_blank">PDF</a> for an overview of available resources to support you in getting digitally ready.
+You can also download this <a href="https://www.mci.gov.sg/-/media/mcicorp/doc/digital-readiness/mci-digital-readiness-bookletfa060518-9-jan-2019.ashx" target="_blank">PDF</a>.